airdcpp-web/airdcpp-webclient/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce the issue:

 If you are unable to reproduce the issue, you can explain that what was happening before the crash/issue occurred.
-If it is a recurring issue, please mention how often does it occurr.
+If it is a recurring issue, please mention how often does it occur.